- Essentials

 Token for TrackIt

-Open the TrackIt tool via the link
+Open the TrackIt via the link

 https://flespi.io/trackit/#/login/{Token-with-ACL-to-12345-device}/devices/12345.